-Electric stoves, both coil and glass top, can heat any material they come in contact with.
-What makes pots and pans best for electric stoves is what makes them good in general: most good quality cookware will work well on an electric stove.
+Electric stoves can heat any material they come in contact with.
+What makes pots and pans best for an electric stove is what makes them good in general: all good quality cookware will work well on an electric stove.

 Best Cookware for Electric Stoves at a Glance

 These are our cookware picks for electric stoves based on quality, safety, heating performance, and design.
 You can read more about these terms below in the section on How to Choose Cookware for Electric Stoves.

 -Good brands heat evenly and hold heat well

 -Hold heat well for searing (esp cast iron)

 -Cast iron holds heat well for long, slow cooking

 -Versatile: braise, bake, sear, simmer, and more.